 Delta 8 THC produces a marijuana-like high, but its psychoactive potency is almost half of Delta 9 THC.
 Delta 8 THC results in a milder high, usually without common side effects of marijuana, such as paranoia.

 Delta 9 THC is why marijuana gets users high and is probably the superstar of cannabinoids.
 It primarily derives from marijuana and only has traces (0.3%) in hemp.
 The low amount of Delta 9 THC is not enough to induce mind-altering symptoms.
 That’s why hemp is non-psychoactive.
 However, Delta 9 THC is the primary reason for marijuana’s euphoric feelings and produces its psychoactive effects by interacting with the Endocannabinoid System (ECS) and activating CB1 receptors in the brain.
 Delta 9 THC is one of the most abundant cannabinoids in cannabis plants, along with CBD, but it’s federally illegal, unlike the latter.

-Do You Want to Try the New Hemp-Derived Cannabinoids on the Market?
+Want to Try the New Hemp-Derived Cannabinoids on the Market?
 Shop at The Hemp Doctor Today!

-As a premier hemp & CBD dispensary, we use only the premium ingredients in our products, including phytocannabinoid-rich U.S.-grown hemp, which grows in the nutrient-rich soils of Colorado and North Carolina using only 100% organic practices.
+As a premier hemp & CBD dispensary, we use only the premium ingredients and properties in our products, including phytocannabinoid-rich U.S.-grown hemp, which grows in the nutrient-rich soils of Colorado and North Carolina using only 100% organic practices.
 Our products go through advanced and safest production methods and undergo third-party quality analysis before they become available in our store.
 All our products are free of harmful ingredients and provide only premium-grade hemp-derived compounds.